 It’s been over a year since I posted.
 The main reason is that I could not see the computer screen sufficiently enough to accomplish anything.
 It’s been a long journey, and I’m a different person because of the events that transpired.

 Go back to March 2018 at my annual eye exam.
 The optometrist said it looked like I had cataracts developing.
 He said that most were slow-growing and I could probably wait three to five years before anything had to be done.
-By October of 2018, it was a challenge to drive at night because oncoming headlights would flare and starburst making it impossible to see safely.
+By October 2018, it was a challenge to drive at night because oncoming headlights would flare and starburst, making it impossible to see safely.

-At the first visit in September 2019, the eye doctor looked at my retinal images and said, ”you have diabetes.”
+At the first visit in September 2019, the eye doctor looked at my retinal images and said, ” You have diabetes.”
 I was floored as I didn’t have any of the classic symptoms.
 More tests.
 Sure enough, my initial A1C was 13!
 I started oral medications on the 12th.
 My first appointment with the retina specialist was later that month.
 He did more imaging tests and recommended eye injections for the right eye.
 I had the first one that day.
 It didn’t hurt, but it was weird.

 I read and read about treatments and supplements.
 There is tremendous research on plant-based Omega fatty acids, CBD oil, lutein, and saffron.
 Plus, changes to my diet to help manage my blood sugar included eliminating ”white death.”
 By that, I mean sugar, flour, rice, and potatoes.
 I started taking the plant-based Omegas, CBD oil, and found a great eye nutrition supplement called MacuGuard.

 My next visit to the retina specialist was thirty days later.
 He repeated the retinal scan and was impressed with the healing!
 Praise God!
 I credit prayer, diet changes, and supplements!
 My average blood sugar had dropped to 145 by then.
 I had one more retinal injection treatment.
 He approved cataract surgery and didn’t want to see me until January 2020!